volodymyrhudyma/blog/content/blog/7-ways-to-optimize-the-performance-of-react-app.md

 Keep it in mind and try not to modify parent elements if that is not required.

 ## Paginate Your Data

+Rendering a large amount of data at once puts too much stress on your application and makes it slow.

+If a lot of entries must be rendered on the screen, it is best to render it in portions.

+Then more data can be loaded as you scroll (infinite scroll) or as you click on the link to the page (standard pagination).

+Remember that you do not have to build a pagination by yourself, there are plenty of awesome libraries that can be installed configured within a few minutes, like [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) or [react-paginate](https://www.npmjs.com/package/react-paginate).

+## Summary

+Summary